Mercantilism: End of mercantilism

 The first school to completely reject mercantilism was the physiocrats, who developed their theories in France.
 Their theories also had several important problems, and the replacement of mercantilism did not come until Adam Smith published The Wealth of Nations in 1776.
 This book outlines the basics of what is today known as classical economics.
 Smith spent a considerable portion of the book rebutting the arguments of the mercantilists, though often these are simplified or exaggerated versions of mercantilist thought.

 Scholars are also divided over the cause of mercantilism's end.
 Those who believe the theory was simply an error hold that its replacement was inevitable as soon as Smith's more accurate ideas were unveiled.
 Those who feel that mercantilism amounted to rent-seeking hold that it ended only when major power shifts occurred.
 In Britain, mercantilism faded as the Parliament gained the monarch's power to grant monopolies.
 While the wealthy capitalists who controlled the House of Commons benefited from these monopolies, Parliament found it difficult to implement them because of the high cost of group decision making.

 Mercantilist regulations were steadily removed over the course of the 18th century in Britain, and during the 19th century, the British government fully embraced free trade and Smith's laissez-faire economics.
 On the continent, the process was somewhat different.
 In France, economic control remained in the hands of the royal family, and mercantilism continued until the French Revolution.
 In Germany, mercantilism remained an important ideology in the 19th and early 20th centuries, when the historical school of economics was paramount.

 Legacy

+Adam Smith criticized the mercantile doctrine that prioritized production in the economy; he maintained that consumption was of prime significance.
+Additionally, the mercantile system was well-liked by the traders as it involved what is now referred to as rent seeking.